 With many shows boasting high production values, everything including the soundtrack is impressive.
-For many people, while watching your favorite show, your ears perk up thanks to the soundtrack.
-If you’ve always wanted help in identifying the earworms you’ve heard on TV and movies, don’t fret, as the Internet is here to help.
+While many people are watching their favorite show, their ears perk up, thanks to the soundtrack.
+Great music-identifier apps like TuneFind and Shazam do the job better than ever, but there are many ways to identify your favorite songs!
+If you’ve always wanted help identifying the earworms you’ve heard on TV and in movies, don’t fret, as your phone is here to help.

 The ability to recommend songs and vote on their accuracy will require registration.
 Furthermore, song samples can be played directly within the TuneFind website, allowing users to easily identify the song they are looking for.
 In addition to listing songs that appear, TuneFind also provides links to purchase or stream each individual song.

 Similar to TuneFind, WhatSong is a website that indexes the songs that appear in television shows and movies.
 Unfortunately, WhatSong does not include video games in their database, so if you’re a gamer, you’ll probably want to stick with TuneFind.
-Furthermore, WhatSong has a significantly smaller database when compared to TuneFind.
-At the time of this writing, WhatSong’s database consists of about 2100 movies and 256 TV shows.
+That being said, there is an option to “Add a Game” if you are a registered user, so it’s possible that WhatSong may add videogame music to its database in the future.

-While this still amounts to a large database, WhatSong tends to skew towards more recent mainstream titles.
+WhatSong tends to skew toward more recent mainstream titles.
 As a result, you’re going to have a harder time finding more obscure or older titles.
 Like TuneFind, WhatSong does have links to purchase or stream the tracks.
 Furthermore, WhatSong features YouTube integration, which allows users to play the entire song from YouTube without having to leave the WhatSong website.

 Shazam has been a must-have app for music lovers for a number of years.
 The app allows users to discover new music literally wherever they go.
-Whenever you hear a song you like – whether it’s on the radio, playing in a bar, or featured on a TV show or movie – Shazam can quickly and easily identify unknown songs.
+Whenever you hear an unknown song – whether it’s on the radio, playing in a bar, or featured on a TV show or movie – Shazam can quickly and easily identify it.
 In addition to accurately identifying all of the songs you come across, the Shazam app integrates a number of other useful features.

 After identifying a song, Shazam will provide users with links to purchase or stream the track.
 It also provides artist information, lyrics and other related information, such as any upcoming concerts in your area.
-Furthermore, Shazam offers recommendations of other songs you may like, based on your previous Shazams.
-Shazam is a free app that is available for virtually every device out there, including Android, iOS, Apple Watch, Android Wear and macOS.
+Furthermore, Shazam offers recommendations of other songs you may like based on your previous Shazams.
+Shazam is a free app that is available for virtually every device, including Android, iOS, Apple Watch, Android Wear and macOS.